rapidsai/docs/install/index.md

 <i class="fas fa-info-circle text-white"></i> When installing with Conda, if an `http 000 connection error` occurs when accessing the repository data, run `wsl --shutdown` and then [restart the WSL instance](https://stackoverflow.com/a/69601760){: target="_blank"}.

 <i class="fas fa-info-circle text-white"></i> When installing with Conda or pip, if an `WSL2 Jitify fatal error: libcuda.so: cannot open shared object file` error occurs, follow suggestions in [this WSL issue](https://github.com/microsoft/WSL/issues/8587) to resolve.

-<i class="fas fa-info-circle text-white"></i> When installing with Docker Desktop, if the container pull command is successful, but the run command hangs indefinitely, [ensure you're on Docker Desktop >= 4.18](https://docs.docker.com/desktop/release-notes/){: target="_blank"}.

 <br/>
 <div id="wsl2-sdkm"></div>